A/N: Thank you to my wonderful beta, Avora SaDiablo. I never would have finished this without her help.

 Closing his eyes, Dudley pushed the thoughts aside.
 He was fine.
 Everything was fine.
 The Dementors were full of it.
 He'd just had a wonderful homecoming and he was going to enjoy the moment just like he always did.

 He waited for the usual pleasure to well up, but the minutes stretched by and he only found himself waiting impatiently.
 Maybe he was trying to force it too much; maybe it had to come naturally.
 Dudley relaxed and tried to meditate, but the moment he unclenched his muscles he was confronted by the memory of him throwing a house-shaking, earsplitting tantrum over receiving vanilla ice cream instead of chocolate.
 It didn't help that he'd been thirteen.

 Damned Dementors.
 They'd shown him that memory, along with many similar ones.
 Dudley gritted his teeth and waited for it to pass.
-When it didn't, he pushed himself out of bed and started downstairs.
-He'd been good lately about sticking to his diet, but right about now he fully intended on stuffing his face with sweets until he wasn't able to think of anything else.
+When it didn't, he pushed himself out of bed and started downstairs, where he intended on stuffing his face with sweets until he wasn't able to think of anything else.